mrezabayat/iamsorush/content/posts/all-about-template.md

 };
 ```

-Note that `typename` is necessary to let the compiler know `P::Type` is a type.
+Note that `typename` is necessary to let the compiler know `S::Type` is a type.
 We can also create an alias for the type:

 ```cpp
 using Type = typename S::Type;